-Early College Placement Testing (CPT) in the Junior Year of High School
+Early Placement Testing in the Junior Year of High School

 New students at HCC or STCC, are required to take the Accuplacer College Placement Test to demonstrate their skills in arithmetic, algebra, reading and writing.